odinuv/web/en/apv/walkthrough/templates-layout/index.md

 (and it may be difficult to orient in them) and that the pages are not any more self-contained -- i.e. they become only snippets of HTML code.
 This requires a bit of training and getting used to, because now the application code is slightly more abstract than it was in the beginning.

+For small application the overhead of repeated code might be smaller than the overhead of well structured code.
+As your application grows the overhead of repeated code would increase but the overhead of structured code remains constant.

 You should now be familiar with the reasons for using layout templates.
 You should be able to create and use a simple page layout with multiple blocks.
 You should be familiar with the